 “Time devours all things: love and murder and secrets.”

-I loved Martine Bailey’s first novel, last year’s An Appetite for Violets, which I reviewed for We Love This Book.
+I loved Martine Bailey’s first novel, last year’s An Appetite for Violets.
 My description of that one – “lively, well-researched historical fiction, seasoned with mystery and culinary tradition” – is apt here, although this doesn’t quite live up to Bailey’s debut.
 As in Violets, the setting is the English Midlands in the late eighteenth century, and one of the main characters is a cook at a grand home.
 However, whereas cook Biddy Leigh herself was the narrator of Violets, through journal entries, here the first-person perspective is that of the mistress of Delafosse Hall (in Greaves, Lancashire), Grace Croxon.

 After being dissuaded from making an unfortunate love match, Grace has been pressed into marriage with Michael Croxon, a brooding, almost possessed character.
 It soon becomes clear that his affections lie elsewhere and he has married Grace for her money, which will fund his ill-fated attempt to set up a mill.
 My favorite section of the book is the middle, in which Grace is like the Gothic heroine trapped in a spooky house with a distant husband and all kinds of strange goings-on that she doesn’t understand.
 She reminded me most of the protagonist of Daphne du Maurier’s Rebecca.

 At the same time as Grace is trying to figure out what is happening at Delafosse, we also learn the surprising story of how Peg Blissett came to be the Croxons’ new cook.
 Under another name, she suffered tremendous trials, including transportation to Australia and a dramatic escape to live with New Zealand natives.
 She also lost her true love, Jack, and on her return to England determines to have her revenge on the man responsible for sending her to prison.